 Glaucoma is a critical condition that attacks your optic nerve.
 If not treated early, it will negatively affect your eyesight.
 The condition is a leading cause of low vision and vision loss in the United States.
 At Lavenburg Medical Group, we offer comprehensive eye care to our clients to help preserve their vision.
-Our optometrist serves the residents of Elkton MD, Newark DE, and Wilmington DE.
+Our optometrist serves the residents of Elkton MD, Newark DE,

 What is Glaucoma?

 Glaucoma is a condition of the eye that affects the optic nerve.
 The disease can be a result of various causes, or it can be hereditary.
 Glaucoma occurs when your eye's internal pressure increases. is commonly known as "A group of related conditions," since there are many differences and variances in the types and causes.